CLICK TO GO DIRECTLY TO that DAY☝︎

 The first thing to focus on is always going to be the food but once you're ready to move onto cosmetics, toiletries, clothes, and other products, these are the things you're gonna want to look out for:

 When purchasing products like makeup, nail products, hair products, razors, household cleaners, you'll either want to look up online if it is tested on animals or look for one of these symbols on the product.
 Don't worry if you forget to do this and buy something that is tested on animals on accident- it happens to everyone and it will probably happen to you.
 It takes time to make it a habit.
 If you're not sure why animal testing is such a big deal... watch this 3 minute video.
 And this one as well.
-There are so many other horrific videos and photos that you can look up that expose the realities of what we do to animals when testing on them.
 Put yourself in the place of the animal and imagine having an existence like theirs.
-Like really take a minute and think about it.
+Really take a minute and think about it.
 Look at this picture and imagine that's you.
 If we boycott companies that test on animals, we reduce the demand for their products.
 Some companies have seen how this boycott has effected their sales and stopped testing on animals.
 There are many, many companies though that do test on animals and it's important that if we use their products currently, we finish what we have and then stop giving them our money.
 Here's a list of makeup, skincare, hair products, soap and bath, fragrance, toothpaste and oral care, deodorant, feminine hygiene, razors and hair removal, and other/personal/household companies that DO test on animals.
 Here's a list of cruelty free options.
-Of course there's no possible way these lists could include everything so it's best to just look up specific products that you're wondering about.
 Some products may be cruelty free/not test on animals but will not have anything to identify that on the packaging, so that's why it's best to look up, 'does x test on animals'.
 And lastly, some products that don't test on animals may still contain animal products!

 Animal products in shampoos, lotion, dental floss, etc